Cutting Diet Meal Plan – Overview

-Although it may be beneficial to competitive athletes, it is less so for fat loss.
+Although it may benefit competitive athletes, it is less so for fat loss.

 Many studies show, for example, that timing meals and carb intake around exercise can help endurance athletes recover faster.

-However, for the reducing diet, this is not necessary.
+However, for the reduced diet, this is not necessary.

 A high-calorie breakfast can help you stay fuller later in the day if you’re hungry regularly.

 In most cutting diet meal plans, cheat meals and/or reefed days are included.

 Cheat meals are one-time pleasures designed to break up the monotony of a diet, whereas reefed days are once or twice-weekly carbohydrate boosts.